-- conduct interviews with an open mind and be prepared to persist in the questioning - keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - ensure that any papers produced during the investigation are kept securely pending any appeal - be mindful of the timescales to respond - prepare a comprehensive report for the headteacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems.
+- conduct interviews with an open mind and be prepared to persist in the questioning - keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - ensure that any papers produced during the investigation are kept securely pending any appeal - be mindful of the timescales to respond - prepare a comprehensive report that sets out the facts, identifies solutions and recommends courses of action to resolve problems.

-The headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.
+The member of SLT, Headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.